The daily overnight KL to Hat Yai Train has been cancelled.

 Then you can connect to the Shuttle Train from the border to Hat Yai Junction Railway Station, or take a bus, minivan or taxi to Hat Yai.

 If you are travelling the other way around from Hat Yai to KL

 The good news is, travelling this way by the fast ETS service is still much quicker than the old diesel night sleeper train.

 You just have to make sure you take the right train from KL to Padang Besar, so you can connect to the Shuttle train to Hat Yai.

-Or be prepared for a bit of a walk across the main land border to take local transport to Hat Yai.
+Or be prepared for a bit of a walk across the main border crossing, to take local transport to Hat Yai.

 There are currently only two Shuttle trains a day:

 One in the afternoon.